 Orlistat can help you start losing weight within two weeks.
 However, if you have not lost at least 5 % of your body weight within the first three months of treatment, you should see your doctor.
 They may discuss your treatment plan and alternative weight-loss methods.

-It is hard to tell if Orlistat is working, as it will only help you to lose weight if accompanied by a low-fat diet and exercise programme which should help you lose weight in themselves.
-Orlistat only works in the presence of dietary fat in your body, so if you cut fat out of your diet altogether, this treatment will have no effect.
-Eating a balanced, healthy diet, as recommended by a doctor or dietitian, is the safest and most effective way of losing weight.
+Orlistat will help you lose weight when accompanied by a low-fat diet and regular exercise.
+You may want to weigh yourself weekly to see if there are any changes in your body weight.
+Orlistat should start working within two weeks.
+However, orlistat only works in the presence of dietary fat in your body, so if you cut fat out of your diet altogether, this treatment will have no effect.
+Keep in mind that you must eat fat in your diet to help you absorb essential vitamins such as vitamins A, D, E and K. Eating a balanced, healthy diet, as recommended by a doctor or dietitian, is the safest and most effective way of losing weight while using orlistat.

-The active ingredient in Orlistat is orlistat.
+The active ingredient in Orlistat is orlistat 120 mg.

 The inactive ingredients in Orlistat are cellulose microcrystalline PH 112, sodium starch glycolate (type A), silica, colloidal anhydrous, sodium laurilsulfate, gelatine, titanium dioxide (E171) and indigo carmine (E132).

 The following side effects can occur in more than 1 in every 10 patients: